 Tanzania is as well known for its conservation of nature as it is for its preservation of culture.
 This safari allows you to experience the perfect blend of wildlife as well as incorporating time to discover the unique and diverse tribal culture of the region!
 Enjoy spectacular wildlife viewing in Lake Manyara, Ngoronoro Crater and the iconic Serengeti and immerse yourself in the lives of the Hadzabe and Datoga tribes of Lake Eyasi.
 Walk with the Iraqw and learn about the daily lives of the tradtional Maasai people.
 This itinerary is ideal for the traveler who is interested in everything that constitutes modern Tanzania - not only its geography and ecosystem, but its people as well.

 Welcome to Tanzania!
 On arrival at the Kilimanjaro International Airport, you will proceed through customs and immigration (Visa on Arrival Fee: $100 USD per person - payable in US dollars - Cash).
-After clearing customs, you will be met in the arrivals hall by our local representative (he will be holding a sign with your name on it) and transferred to your accommodations in Arusha (approximately 1 hour driving distance).
+After clearing customs, you will be met in the arrivals hall by our local representative, who will be holding a sign with your name on it.
+You will then be transferred to your accommodations in Arusha, a journey of approximately 1 hour.

-This evening, you'll meet with your expert guide for an exciting pre-safari briefing!
+This evening, you will meet with your expert guide for an exciting pre-safari briefing!
 (This service is on a private basis.)

 Arusha is the gateway to Tanzania's northern circuit, serving as a base for Kilimanjaro treks and safaris into Tarangire, Lake Manyara and Ngorongoro Crater.
 Transport hub aside, Arusha also offers opportunities for further exploration including day trips to Arusha National Park, canoeing tours on Momella Lake and Meru coffee plantation visits.
 Alternatively, for those looking to simply rest and recover from jet lag - this is the perfect place to relax and recharge before embarking on your African adventure!